Music Career Finder

 Hey, what do you think about trying our new Music Career HelperMusic Career Helper really quick?
 It’s totally free and could help get your career moving fast!
 Give it a try.
 It’s totally free and you have nothing to lose.

-9 Steps You Can Take Now to License Your Music
+8 Steps You Can Take To License Your Music

 Now that you have an idea of the types of licenses commonly issued today, what can you do to take advantage of the opportunity music licensing offers to earn money from your music?